alifiaganjaraharja/sneakbag2.0/README.md

 From this result, although the difference in numbers is slight, it’s evident that dry days generated more revenue than rainy days.
 This suggests that my hypothesis about rainy days being correlated with overall revenue may not be valid.
 To gain a clearer understanding, I’ll present the correlation coefficient results next.

-3. Correlation between Rainy days with overall revenue
+3. Correlation between Rainy days and overall revenue

 | **CorrelationRainRevenue**                             |
 |--------------------------------------------------------|
 | -0.0054652591939022138                                 |

-Now, it is getting more clearer from here that there is no significant relation between Rainy day with Revenue since the result showing -0.00546.
-It means that the relationship between Rainy day with Revenue is very weak negative correlation.
+Now, it is getting clearer from here that there is no significant relation between Rainy days with Revenue, since the result shows -0.00546.
+It means that the relationship between Rainy days with Revenue is a very weak negative correlation.
 However, there might be another pattern of revenue spikes after rainy days, so I conducted an additional analysis to explore that.

-4. Pattern of revenue after rainy day
+4. Pattern of revenue after a rainy day

 | **RainLagLabel**          | **NumDays**         | **Average Revenue**        |
 |---------------------------|---------------------|----------------------------|